 As the wonderful Zen monk Thich Nhat Hanh says – treat your fear, your anger, your grief….your pain, like a mother treats her child.
 Embrace it, hold it in the loving attention of your awareness.

 As you embrace your pain, as you engulf it in a loving, open awareness, in a welcoming presence, it will slowly start to dissipate.

-Keep at it until the pain is gone, or at least until it has been greatly reduced. embrace whatever comes up, using your breath as means to remain present.
+Keep at it until the pain is gone, or at least until it has been greatly reduced.
+Embrace whatever comes up.
 Welcome any and all thoughts, pictures, emotions and sensations.
 Love whatever comes up.